emulsify-ds/emulsify-website/posts/new-foundation.md

 EC4.x also introduces audit tooling to help identify upgrade-readiness items, including legacy Twig story patterns, unresolved Twig references, Webpack-era assumptions, and Drupal assumptions in non-Drupal projects.

-This is especially useful for existing Emulsify projects.
-Instead of treating migration as a manual guessing game, teams can use the audit output to see where their project needs attention.
+For existing Emulsify projects, that makes the migration more concrete.
+Instead of guessing where older patterns may still be hiding, teams can use the audit output to see what actually needs attention.

 [See our upgrading to Emulsify Core 4.x guide.](#)